39221 N. Woodward Avenue

 Waterford, MI 48329

-The Drayton Plains Nature Center, located in Waterford Township, Michigan contains 137 acres, an expanse of nearly one mile in length, and exhibits our Earth’s finest treasure—Nature.
-The grounds include woods, ponds, streams, and a prairie.
-Along with expansive trails and ponds, we offer a Nature Center where kids and adults can learn about the natural world in a ‘hands-on’ environment.
+The Drayton Plains Nature Center, located in Waterford Township, Michigan contains 138 acres, an expanse of nearly one mile in length, and exhibits our Earth’s finest treasure—Nature.
+The grounds include woods, ponds, streams and a prairie.
+Along with expansive trails and ponds, we offer a Interpretive Center that houses displays of specimens in their natural habitat, a gift shop with nature oriented items and bird seed for hands-on experience.

 1479 Ranch Road